amygorgon/didtyronzil/docs/did-document.md

 6.1.1 Production to-do
 6.1.2 Consumption

-Unknown object properties MUST be ignored.

-to-do: add features

-_A DID document consists of a collection of property-value pairs.
-The definitions of each of these properties are specified in section §5.
-Core Properties.
-Specific representations are defined in section §6.
-Core Representations._
+As defined by W3C, a DID document consists of a collection of property-value pairs.

-## Core properties in a tyronZIL DID document
+## Core properties

+A TyronZIL DID document MUST have the following properties.
+Unknown properties MUST be ignored.

 ### id

-<mark> W3C DID documents MUST include the "id" property. </mark>
+All W3C DID documents MUST include the "id" property.

-The "id" property denotes the DID subject, and its value MUST be a single valid tyronZIL DID, e.g.:
+The "id" property denotes the DID [subject](./W3C-dids.md#did-subject), and its value MUST be a single valid tyronZIL DID, e.g.:

 ```json
 {